 There’s nothing wrong with these vows.
 But, seriously.
 Who really understands what they mean?

 I know what you’re thinking.
 Why do marriage vows matter?

 Here’s why.
-Vows are promises.
+Wedding vows are promises.
 But not just any promises.
 Vows are markers that guide your marriage.
 So, while I’m not against writing vows Casanova would applaud, I am against vows that are more romantic and emotional than practical and honest.

-Here are 12 truthful marriage vows you won’t hear at a wedding.
+Here are 12 honest wedding vows you won’t hear at a wedding.

 1.)
 I PROMISE TO NEVER FLIRT, LUST, OR DESIRE THE ATTENTION OF SOMEONE OF THE OPPOSITE SEX.

 When you get married, you vow faithfulness to your spouse.
 You vow exclusivity to them.
 You promise to never flirt, lust, or seek attention from the opposite sex.
 You promise to protect your mind from images that aren’t your spouse.